marisalim/Transcriptome_pipeline/README.md

 ---
 List of scripts and brief explanation of function.
 Miscellaneous scripts (for testing, old, etc.) are in the script_sandbox/ directory.
 Code contributions from Sonal Singhal and Mark Phuong.

-Python scripts were written for Python2.7.
+- Python scripts were written for Python2.7.
 All scripts were run on Mac or Linux operating systems.
+- As written, for any scripts that run 1 sample at a time, you need to manually change directory paths for each sample.

 ### 1Data_filtering_cleaning:
 Script  | Step